Macroom: Irish War of Independence

 Macroom was the main base in Cork for the Auxiliary Division of the Royal Irish Constabulary (RIC) during the Irish War of Independence.
 The Irish Republican Army (IRA) was highly active in the county, especially in the areas around Macroom, Bandon and Dunmanway.
 RIC policemen in the town described the area as "practically in a state of war".
 After a series of burnings of local RIC barracks and courthouses a curfew was imposed on the town, with a ban on public meetings and market fairs.
 A local IRA volunteers wrote of a "hinterland unpoliced and unwatched".
 Local RIC policemen felt they had lost control and the Auxiliaries were called to reinforce them.
 The townspeople of Macroom treated the Auxiliaries with hostility, and there were instances of their patrols being stoned.
 The British were embroiled in a guerrilla battle in the Muskerry hills, coming under fire from the Ballyvourney IRA cell, and lost three men – two of them officers – in one attack.

 On 28 November 1920 at Kilmichael, on the road between Macroom and Dunmanway, a convoy consisting of 18 Auxiliaries in two lorries were ambushed by IRA volunteers from the 3rd Cork Brigade under the command of Tom Barry.
 16 Auxiliaries were killed and 1 wounded, while the IRA suffered no casualties.
 After the ambush, the Auxiliaries increased their mistreatment of the County Cork populace, and martial law was declared in the counties of Cork, Kerry, Limerick and Tipperary, which led Macroom to fall under martial law for a period of time.
-Macroom Castle was burned out on five separate occasions; the last occasion was on 18 August 1922, following the evacuation of the Auxiliaries from the town.
+Macroom Castle was burned out on five occasions; the last occasion was on 18 August 1922, following the evacuation of the Auxiliaries from the town.
 Volunteers from the anti-treaty IRA retreated from Cork City to Macroom, burning the castle before leaving during the Irish Civil War.

 The ruined home of the Cork branch of the Massey family, burned out and abandoned during the War of Independence.
 The hill on which it is located is known as "Mount Massey".

 Mount Massey, which is now ruined, was the 18th and 19th century home of the members of the Massey family, and is located north by Kilnagurteen and gave the townland of Masseytown its name.
 The family were major landowners with land covering 13,363 acres, extending from Clondrohid to Drishane.
 During the 19th century, the family tried to temper growing Irish nationalist sentiment by sponsoring the local town fair.
 Later their home and estate was besieged and burnt in December 1920 by IRA volunteers during the Irish War of Independence.

 IRA volunteer and politician Michael Collins was killed in 1922 in an ambush at nearby Béal na Bláth.
 Lady Olivia Ardilaun, a descendant of the MacCarthys, and widow of Lord Ardilaun, sold the castle demesne in 1924 to a group of local businessmen, which they put in trust for the town.